 Changes in the planned traffic control.

 Looking ahead, the Council are considering ways to improve the operation of the Scheme, including several recommendations (as above).
 They are also considering other regulatory controls, such as a lane rental scheme, to complement the permit scheme.
 Whilst conditions and coordination have a positive impact to work outside of traffic-sensitive times and collaboration between Promoters, a lane rental scheme could potentially bring additional benefits the Council are unable to achieve under a well operated permit scheme.
-Evaluation is already underway to determine the potential benefits of a lane rental scheme and whether the Council should consider this is viable option for network management.
+Evaluation is already underway to determine the potential benefits of a lane rental scheme and whether the Council should consider this is a viable option for network management.

 Analysis of works